FelipeRuizGarcia/Learner/productivity.md

 # Productivity
 ### All the strategies, habits, tools that I use to be productive.

+Become good at X to enjoy ... if you aren't, start in the basics.
+Enjoy is the goal.
+Then speed.

+---

 _"I often say that when you can measure what you are speaking about, and express it in numbers,